-The TIMP is designed to provide assessments and integrity improvements on transmission pipelines by outlining responsible parties, timelines for each process element, incorporating lessons learned, and a best practices methodology.
-Processes are aimed at identifying threats through data gathering and routine testing, assessing materials integrity, and determining remediation, preventive and mitigation steps for those threats.
+TIMP is designed to provide assessments and integrity improvements on transmission pipelines by outlining responsible parties, timelines for each process element, incorporating lessons learned, and a best practices methodology.
+Processes are aimed at identifying threats through data gathering and routine testing, assessing materials integrity, and determining remediation, preventive, and mitigation steps for those threats.

-As part of this program, information concerning the pipeline infrastructure, operating environment and performance history is integrated into a broad evaluation of the pipeline and its environment.
-This information is analyzed for each pipeline segment being assessed and specific integrity-related work plans are developed.
+As part of this program, information concerning the pipeline infrastructure, such as its operating, environmental, and performance history, is integrated into a broad evaluation of the pipeline and its environment.
+This information is analyzed for each pipeline segment being assessed and used to develop specific integrity-related work plans.

-SoCalGas employs pipeline integrity management activities to assess and evaluate pipelines in its system, such as: in-line inspections (ILI), pressure testing, and direct assessment.
-In cases where ILI is capable of assessing an identified threat and appropriate, it is SoCalGas' preferred assessment method.
-These evaluations address the efficiency of the systems in place to maintain the safe operation of the transmission pipeline, including corrosion control and damage prevention programs.
-PHMSA's final rule amending 49 C.F.R.
-191 and 192 ("Safety of Gas Transmission Pipelines: MAOP Reconfirmation, Expansion of Assessment Requirements, and Other Related Amendments") will take effect on July 1, 2020 and SoCalGas will enhance the TIMP accordingly.
+The risk evaluations for DOT-covered segments (i.e., those in High Consequence Areas [HCAs]) are designed to improve pipeline safety performance and are conducted per the schedule in TIMP risk assessment requirements.
+Pursuant to Subpart O, SoCalGas may use several pipeline integrity management activities to assess and evaluate pipelines in its system, including: in-line inspections (ILI), pressure testing, and direct assessment.
+In cases where ILI is appropriate and capable of assessing an identified threat, it is SoCalGas' preferred assessment method.
+These pipeline evaluations enhance the efficiency of the processes in place to maintain the safe operation of the transmission pipeline, including corrosion control and the damage prevention programs.